 APEC Trade Ministers Aim for Green Goods List by September

-Trade ministers from the 21 Asia-Pacific Economic Cooperation (APEC) countries hope to have a list of environmental goods for tariff liberalisation by September, officials announced after meeting in Kazan, Russia earlier this week.
+Trade ministers from the 21 Asia-Pacific Economic Cooperation (APEC) countries hope to have a list of environmental goods for tariff liberalisation by September, officials announced after meeting in Kazan, Russia last week.
 The two-day gathering also saw ministers address issues such as food security and trade facilitation, while continuing discussions on liberalising trade in services and information technology products in the WTO context.

 Leaders had pledged to reduce by the end of 2015 the applied tariff rates on such products to five percent or less and to draw up a list of goods subject to these tariff cuts in 2012.
 While the Honolulu text includes references to environmental services, specifically with regard to other trade concerns related to local content and government procurement, currently only goods are set to be liberalised.